-One of the main objectives of fundamental tax reforms such as the 2017 US "Tax Cuts and Jobs Act" is to raise corporate investment and thereby economic growth.
-Whether such reforms are successful in this regard depends in large parts on the extent to which firms' real investments respond to changes in tax incentives.
+The main objective of fundamental tax reforms such as the 2017 US "Tax Cuts and Jobs Act" is to increase economic outcomes such as employment and economic growth.
+The success of a reform in this regard depends in large parts on the extent to which reductions in the tax burden stimulate firms' real investments.
 A central measure of the relationship between corporate taxation and investment is the tax-elasticity of corporate investment.
 Despite its policy relevance, there is disagreement as to the responsiveness of real assets to changes in corporate taxation, which is underlined by the heterogeneity in previous estimates.
-This paper contributes to the literature by providing estimates on the tax-elasticity of firms' tangible fixed assets that are based on a broad panel of novel forward-looking corporate effective tax rates (FLETRs).
+In designing tax reforms, policymakers often rely on two main policy instruments to stimulate investment: statutory tax rate cuts and generous bonus depreciation rules for specific assets.
+This paper contributes to the literature by providing estimates on the tax-elasticity of firms' tangible fixed assets that are based on a broad panel of novel forward-looking corporate effective tax rates (FLETRs), capturing changes in statutory tax rates as well as depreciation allowances.

-The aim of FLETRs is to capture incentives of the corporate tax code (statutory tax rate and tax base determinants) by depicting the tax burden of a hypothetical investment project, which makes FLETRs particularly suitable for the analysis of investment responses (Sørensen, 2004).1 The key distinction from the previous literature regarding the way we calculate FLETRs is that we account for typical country-industry-specific financing and asset structures.
-Accounting for these country-industry-specific characteristics plays an important role in determining the magnitude of the FLETRs, as interest payments on debt are generally tax-deductible and depreciation allowances differ between asset categories.
-In other words, using country-industry-level financing and asset structures allows us to correctly capture the general heterogeneity in investment incentives that a country's tax code implicitly offers to the different industries.
-At the same time, as our FLETRs rely on typical countryindustry-specific weights, we ensure that tax measures are exogenous and primarily capture
+The aim of FLETRs is to capture incentives of the corporate tax code (statutory tax rate and tax base determinants) by depicting the tax burden of a hypothetical investment project, which makes FLETRs particularly suitable for the analysis of investment responses (Sørensen, 2004).
+The key distinction from the previous literature regarding the way we calculate FLETRs is that we account for typical country-industry-specific financing and asset structures.
+Accounting for these country-industry-specific characteristics plays an important role in determining the magnitude of the FLETRs, as interest payments on debt are generally